everard/rosewm/README.md

 | $L_{payload}$ | 16-bit unsigned integer, little endian |
 | payload       | array of $L_{payload}$ bytes           |

-Note: Payload's size can not exceed 8 KiB.
+Requirement: Payload's size can not exceed 8 KiB.

-Once a client establishes connection with compositor's IPC socket, it _must_ select a variant of IPC protocol by sending a packet with single-byte payload.
+Once a client establishes connection with the Compositor, it _must_ select protocol's variant by sending a packet with a single-byte payload.
 This payload can only take the values specified in the following table.

 | VALUE | PROTOCOL VARIANT |
 |-------|------------------|